premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-13. How do you refer super class version of overridden method in the sub class?
+13. How do you refer super class version of overridden method in the sub class?p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)